rrvt/CodeGen/README.md

   - erase a book or person (note, simple erase only erases in the table selected)

 ## Updates

+### Update 9/10/20
+Library improvement project.
+Changed the Expandable Array classes, added templates for a pointer only class in the ExpandableP class definition.
+It turned out I was defining this RcdPtr class many times worrying about exactly how it should be defined.
+So I turned it into a template, which of course then I needed to go back and add it to all the programs.
+Severl iterations later I added some documentation and I am uploading the programs today.

 ### Update july 30, 2020

 Mostly changing startLoop, nextItem loops to using an independent iterator.
 StartLoop used an integer in